pyxelr/recommendations-for-engineers/README.md

 -   [Geography Now](https://www.youtube.com/user/GeographyNow) <--- first and only Youtube Channel that actively attempts to cover profiles on every single country of the world
 -   [iBiology](https://www.youtube.com/user/ibioseminars) <--- biology talks by the world's leading scientists that show the process of science and the wonders of discovery.
 Make sure to check out their other channels
     -   [iBiology Techniques](https://www.youtube.com/user/iBioEducation) <--- iBiology technique driven videos such as a microscopy course
+-   [It's Okay To Be Smart](https://www.youtube.com/user/itsokaytobesmart) <--- Joe Hanson, Ph.D. is a curious group of atoms in a curious universe, and he's here to tell you how it all works
 -   [Kurzgesagt](https://www.youtube.com/user/Kurzgesagt) <--- videos explaining things with optimistic nihilism (quality > quantity)
 -   [Langfocus](https://www.youtube.com/channel/UCNhX3WQEkraW3VHPyup8jkQ) <--- channel of a language enthusiast, globetrotter
 -   [Lex Clips](https://www.youtube.com/channel/UCJIfeSCssxSC_Dhc5s7woww) <--- clips from the Artificial Intelligent podcast and other conversations with Lex Fridman